 “People who work here should feel they are full-fledged members of society.
 I take great pleasure in shopping from the bakery.
 We need to make a small contribution to the success of this business,” says Stepa’s grandfather from Gyumri.

-“We came with a friend when we learned who worked here.
-We like that these people are not isolated.
-Quite the opposite in fact – they are involved in business,” customers Ani and Suzy say.
+“We came with a friend when we found out who works here.
+That’s why we came.
+We like that these people are not isolated, but on the contrary, they are involved in a business,” customers Ani and Suzy say.

 “There aren’t many cafes in Armenia with their own bakeries.
 The idea is very good, and the atmosphere here is warm and sweet,” adds Perch from the next table.

 “I learned about this cafe from the news.
 I tried the coffee here – and now I always come here.
 The staff is very friendly and always welcomes visitors with a smile.
 I know many who specially come to Gyumri to visit the cafe,” says Ivan, who came from Vanadzor.